-View B uses gathers instead of pleats, and the skirt gores all begin at the waist.
+View B uses gathers instead of pleats.
+There is one skirt gore that begins at the waist.
 It also has a train.

-View C is a beginner friendly pattern with only two pieces for the skirt, and no train.
+View C is a beginner friendly pattern with only three pieces for the skirt, and no train.

 Share on social media! #ladykatherinepattern